Frequently Asked Questions

 Assist in promoting and understanding that discrimination is hurtful to everyone, and act as a role model in embracing diversity on our campus

-Provide GLBTQ and Allies an opportunity to express concerns related to discrimination and harassment without fear of judgment
+Provide LGBTQ and Allies an opportunity to express concerns related to discrimination and harassment without fear of judgment

-Provide campus-wide proactive, educational training to foster awareness, support, resources and information related to SAFE ZONE ideals and the GLBTQ community
+Provide campus-wide proactive, educational training to foster awareness, support, resources and information related to SAFE ZONE ideals and the LGBTQ community

-Please contact Narcely Ruiz, Outreach Coordinator for the Women's Center at 972-883-6556 for information on the next scheduled Ally Training or click on the Safe Zone logo.
+Please contact Narcely Ruiz, Outreach Coordinator for the Gender Center at 972-883-6556 for information on the next scheduled Ally Training or click on the Safe Zone logo.

 Is someone from UT Dallas available to come and speak at my event or organization's meeting?